proywm/CCProf/README.md

 evaluation and finally generate CCPROF_result/*.pdf, CCPROF_result/CCProfPerformanceMetrics table2.txt
 and CCPROF_result/*result files.

-### Individual Experiments ###
-You may prefer to run individual test case or evaluate a new application using CCProf.
-This section demonstrates how to customize scripts and run an application with CCProf.

-#### Setting up for new application ####
-To run a new application, navigate to reproduce_case_studies_of_cgo2018_paper directory, create an application directory and copy scripts from an example test case directory:

-`$ cd reproduce_case_studies_of_cgo2018_paper`

-`$ mkdir App`

-`$ cp ../ADI_PolyBench/*.sh .`

-#### configuration ####
-Go through the scripts and replace with appropriate path and parameters for the new application.

-* set path of the directory of the target application in BENCHMARK_RELATIVE_LOCATION
-* set the path of the binary of the target application in BENCHMARK_BINARY*
-* set appropriate parameters of the target application

-To set sampling period, write to SampleRateThreshold as shown in the script:

-`$ echo "1212" > SampleRateThreshold`

-#### Run ####
-Once configured, run ccProf_run_and_analyze.sh for general CCProf analysis report `$sh ccProf_run_and_analyze.sh`

-CCProf will profile the target application and preprocess the generated files for post-mortem analysis and run analysis to identify cache conflict per loop.
-If you wish to generate CDF of RCD of each loop, navigate to workspace directory within target App directory and run:

-`$python ccProfCDFdata.py`

-This will generate the CDF_of_Loop_at_[N] files where N is the loop identifier.

-To get perfomrance statistics, navigate to the taget App directory and run ccProf_runtime_cache_stat.sh to get performance data(i.e., runtime, cache miss etc.)

-`$sh ccProf_runtime_cache_stat.sh`

-This script will generate runtime_ccProf, runtime_without_ccProf, runtime_O3 and cacheStat_L1L_L1M_L2M_LLCM files in the workspace.

 ### Validation of results ###
 CCProf’s conflict miss analysis results are stored in CCPROF_result/*result files.
 Compare the CCProf’s